1999AZZAR/body_kinematics/PINOUT.md

 A1  → IR Distance Left 2
 A2  → IR Distance Right 1
 A3  → IR Distance Right 2
-A4  → IR Distance Back 1
+A9  → IR Distance Back 1  (moved from A4 - I2C conflict on Uno shields)
-A5  → IR Distance Back 2
+A10 → IR Distance Back 2  (moved from A5 - I2C conflict on Uno shields)
 ```

 #### Line Sensors (Analog Input)